ahmedmed7t/ahmedmed7t/README.md

 - 👋 Hi, I’m Ahmed Medhat
 - 👀 I’m interested in Android Development And architecture patterns
 - 📫 How to reach me on linkedin https://www.linkedin.com/in/ahmed-medhat-984516140/
+- 📫 How to reach me on Email Ahmed.medhat.sholkamy@gmail.com

 <!---
 ahmedmed7t/ahmedmed7t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.